hyperledger-labs/yui-ibc-solidity/docs/ibft2-light-client.md

 If the failure model of IBFT 2.0 is violated and there are more than `(n-1) / 3` failed nodes, multiple valid confirmed blocks may be generated.

 The light client may be able to detect such failures or attacks.
-This works will be done in the future.
+This work will be done in the future.

 ## References